aepifanov/mos_mu/doc/update-product/update-master-9-2.rst

     ansible-playbook playbooks/update_fuel.yml -e '{"rebuild_bootstrap":false}'

-   .. warning:: During the update procedure, the Fuel Master node
+   **Warning**

-                services will be restarted automatically.
+        During the update procedure, the Fuel Master node services will be restarted automatically.

 #.
 Upgrade the Ubuntu kernel to version 4.4 for the Fuel bootstrap: